nymtech/nym/documentation/operators/src/legal/landing-pages.md

 sudo systemctl restart nginx
 ```

-When done with the customization needs as described below, you'll need to upload the file and reference it as the 'landing_page_assets_path' on the '[http]' section of the config.toml file that you'll find in the .nym folder,
+When done with the customization needs as described below, you'll need to upload the file and reference it as the `landing_page_assets_path` on the `[http]` section of the config.toml file that you'll find in the `~/.nym/gateways/<YOUR_GATEWAY_ID>/config/config.toml` file
 ```
 nano ${HOME}/.nym/gateways/<YOUR_GATEWAY_ID>/config/config.toml
 ```